anmolzz-10/CODSOFT/README.md

-# CODSOFT
-This is repo for codsoft Ai intern projects
+This is Task 1 repo for codsoft Ai intern projects